codingMustache/codingMustache/README.md

 ## Joke of the Day

-A man walked in to a bar with some asphalt on his arm.
-He said “Two beers please, one for me and one for the road.”
+I was going to get a brain transplant, but I changed my mind

 ## Daily Trivia

-What port does HTTP run on?
+What language does Node.js use?
- 1. 80
+ 1. JavaScript
- 2. 443
+ 2. Joomla Source Code
- 3. 53
+ 3. Java Source
- 4. 23
+ 4. Java

 <details>
   <summary>Answer</summary>
-  80
+  JavaScript
 </details>